Working with RDS Proxy events - Amazon Aurora

 RDS-EVENT-0215

-RDS detected the deletion of the DB cluster and automatically removed it from the target group of the DB proxy (RDS Proxy).
+RDS detected deletion of DB cluster name and automatically removed it from target group name of DB proxy name.

 creation